 The result is also presented with a sum of scores, mainly intended for comparison between different jobs risks within a risk level (for example the red level).
 The result is intended to form a part of the decision making basis when prioritizing and choosing actions in order to reduce the risk for MSDs.

-Date: Assessment of: Work/ work task ☐ Employee load
+Date: Assessment of: $\Box$ Work/ work task $\Box$ Employee load

 Work/work task:

 Assessment ordered by: Position

 Assessment completed by: Position

 Company representative: Position

 Safety/work environment officer/employee: Position

 Other: Position

 Department:

 Other information:

-1. Postures
+1.7 Wrist posture